-'Accrued benefits' has the same meaning as set out in Appendix A of AASB 1056.

-'Code' means the Actuaries Institute Code of Professional Conduct.

-'Defined benefit member' has the same meaning as set out in Appendix A of AASB 1056.

-'Defined contribution member' has the same meaning as set out in Appendix A of AASB 1056.

-'Membership' means, except where otherwise specified, the period used to determine benefits as appropriate in the particular circumstances.
+- 'Accrued benefits' has the same meaning as set out in Appendix A of AASB 1056. - 'Applicable Services' means Services that are designated in an Institute Professional Standard or Practice Guideline as being Applicable Services. - 'Code' means the Code of Conduct of the Institute. - 'Defined benefit member' has the same meaning as set out in Appendix A of AASB 1056. - 'Defined contribution member' has the same meaning as set out in Appendix A of AASB 1056. - 'Membership' means, except where otherwise specified, the period used to determine benefits as appropriate in the particular circumstances. - 'Principal' means the Client who is the principal recipient of a Service provided by a Member and the primary party for whom that Service has been performed.

-'Reporting date' means the date at which the superannuation entity's financial reports are prepared.

-'Superannuation entity' has the same meaning as set out in Appendix A of AASB 1056.

-'Vested benefits' has the same meaning as set out in Appendix A of AASB 1056.
+- 'Reporting date' means the date at which the superannuation entity's financial reports are prepared. - 'Superannuation entity' has the same meaning as set out in Appendix A of AASB 1056. - 'Vested benefits' has the same meaning as set out in Appendix A of AASB 1056.